Ross65536/adc-middleware/README.md

 uma.clientSecret=<the generated client secret from keycloak>
 uma.resourceOwner=owner

-# Role of the User that's able to call /synchronize
+# Role of the user that's able to call /synchronize
 app.synchronizeRole=admin

 # Postgres